The Bankrate promise

 - Saving on a Valuable Education plan (SAVE): dubbed as the “most affordable student loan plan,” SAVE is another type of IDR that borrowers can apply to.
 This plan, however, is best suited for individual borrowers earning $32,800 or less or a family of four with a household income of $67,500 or less.

 - Public Service Loan Forgiveness (PSLF): PSLF is an occupation-based federal forgiveness plan.
 It forgives the remaining federal student loan debt after an eligible public servant makes qualifying payments for 10 years.

 Student loan debt for Gen X

-While Gen X may not have taken out as much student debt as Gen Zer’s have had to, they’re the generation shouldering most of the nation’s outstanding debt.
+While Gen X may not have taken out as much student debt as millennials and Gen Zer’s have had to, Gen X is the generation shouldering some of the highest balances per borrower.

-- Borrowers aged 35 to 49 had the highest reported delinquent student loan payments across all generations, owing a collective $15.5 billion.
+- Borrowers within this age range had the highest reported delinquent student loan payments across all generations, owing a collective $15.5 billion.

 Student loan debt relief for Gen X

 For those who have been trapped in an endless cycle of high-interest debt, there are payment relief methods that can help you make progress on paying down your student loans.